-Sponsored Search Model Idea and Implementation
+Sponsored Search Model Idea:

 In 2001, Scott Gatz, an established creator at Yahoo, suggested the concept of using a sponsored search model instead of the established directory-style search.
 He was then the general manager of Yahoo search and when he pitched the idea, he felt confident that he’d be put in charge of the new venture.
 But his boss at the time, Chief Products Officer Tim Brady, asked VP of Search Jeff Weiner to oversee the project instead.